caiocomandulli/lib-bitcache/README.md

 Cache was designed to manage image caching in android.

+Making it easier for you to pre-load images and reuse them.

 ## Usage

-Call init(Context) before using any methods on this library.
+Call the init method before using this library.

 ```java
  Cache.init(context);